-View all causes of toe pain.
+View all causes of

 Midfoot pain refers to pain anywhere in the middle of the foot where the small tarsal bones are located.
-The most common cause of midfoot pain other than following a sprained ankle is a mid tarsal joint sprain.
+The most common cause of midfoot pain other than following a sprained ankle is a midtarsal joint sprain.
 A stress fracture of the navicular bone is also common and should not be missed.
-If there is pain in the midfoot area for more than five days following injury, then a Lisfranc joint sprain should be considered.
+If there is a pain in the midfoot area for more than five days following injury, then a Lisfranc joint sprain should be considered.

 View all causes of midfoot pain.

 Skin problems on the foot are very common for those who do sports.
 When the feet regularly get warm and sweaty, the potential for skin conditions to develop increases.
-Athlete's foot commonly causes itching between the toes, Corns & Calluses develop where there is pressure or a thickening of skin, and blisters occur anywhere on the foot, but are most common between the toes and at the back of the heel.
+Athlete's foot commonly causes itching between the toes, Corns & Calluses develop where there is pressure or thickening of the skin, and blisters occur anywhere on the foot but are most common between the toes and at the back of the heel.